Tree automata and pigeonhole classes of matroids: II: Acknowledgements

 \section{Acknowledgements}

 We thank Geoff Whittle for several important conversations, and Yves de Cornulier for suggesting a proof of \Cref{raunch}.
 Funk and Mayhew were supported by a Rutherford Discovery Fellowship, managed by Royal Society Te Ap\={a}rangi.
+We also thank the referee for their helpful comments.